-A workflow system compromises different sets of workflows that accomplish overarching goals for the organization.
+A workflow system comprises different sets of workflows that accomplish overarching goals for the organization.
 Workflow systems can be found in each of the different departments of your company, but some workflows will involve more than one department and more than one level in your company’s hierarchy.
 For example, hiring a new employee would involve management to authorize a new hire and approve the salary, accounting for setting up the payroll, and HR for the hiring process.

 What Is a Workflow Management System?

 A workflow management system combines an infrastructure for the setup, performance, and monitoring of all the different workflows in your company.
 Instead of looking at completing one specific task, a workflow management system can be used to streamline all of the different processes in your company from sales to HR and accounting.
 For example, a workflow management system would outline all the necessary steps to hire a new employee.